igemsoftware2018/Team_ICT_Mumbai/README.md

  4. Click BioBrick!
  5. If you wish to take the reverse complement of the sequence and then BioBrick it, click <Reverse Complement and BioBrick>
 If your part contains any illegal restriction enzyme binding sites, two boxes will appear.
 The box on the left will display the highlighted restriction sites with a legend at the bottom.
 The box on the right will suggest the new, optimized sequence for selected organism.
 If you wish to proceed with that sequence, copy and paste it into top box and hit BioBrick.

+Find the comprehensive user manual <a href="http://2018.igem.org/wiki/images/b/be/T--ICT-Mumbai--BBrickIt-User-Manual.pdf">here</a>.

+<h2>Windows Version</h2>
+Download the .exe file (v1.3.1) and run!
+As simple as that.

  <h2>MAC Version</h2>
  <h4>Convert to correct file type</h4>
  Download the File BBrickIt_India.
 It is a Unix Executable but appears as a text file when you download it.
 Follow these steps to convert it to the correct file type: